grant-king/ML_progress/log.md

 May 31, 2019

 **Today's Progress:** Continued modern robotics course.
 Finished week 2 of Web Data Access course.
-Continued Agile course.
+Finished first Agile course.
 Exercism Phone Number exercise.

-**Thoughts:**
+June 3, 2019

+**Today's Progress:** Continued modern robotics course week 1.
+Continued related Queensland Uni Tech "Masterclass" video resources on 2D geometry.
+Started week 2 of Rice Interactive Computing course.

+**Thoughts:** The Rice interactive computing course is now introducing the event-driven paradigm and how it is used in GUI programming.
+The course uses a custom GUI library that works within their perscribed browser environment.
+I'll translate the exercises to use the wxPython GUI toolkit so that I can get practice with the real tools.

+I am using the video lectures on the Queensland University of Technology Robot Academy site to help remind me of basic physics and help me move through the Modern Robotics course.
+The course seems to assume that I know a lot more than I do about physics and mechanical engineering.
+I think the combination of resources will give me the information I need to understand the more mechanical aspects of the Modern Robotics course.

 # **Links to work:**
 ## Jupyter Notebooks